varya/steroids/_posts/tizen/2013-10-14-local-development.markdown

 ---

 ### Related Guides
-[Tizen Web App preferences in config.tizen.xml][config-xml-tizen-guide]
+- [Tizen Web App preferences in config.tizen.xml][config-xml-tizen-guide]
+- [Installing Tizen apps][installing-tizen-apps-guide]

-To develop your app on Tizen locally with Steroids, you need to instal AppGyver Scanner for Tizen, or use our Build Service to build a custom scanner.
+To develop your app on Tizen locally with Steroids, you need to use our Build Service to build a scanner.

-## Installing AppGyver Scanner for Tizen

-To get the Scanner app on your Tizen device, we need the `webtizen` command line tool, which is included with the Tizen SDK.
-Follow the offical [Tizen SDK install instructions](https://developer.tizen.org/downloads/sdk/installing-tizen-sdk).

-The tool is located at `~/tizen-sdk/tools/ide/bin/webtizen` (or wherever you installed the SDK).
-Add the `bin` folder to your path in e.g. `~/.bashrc`:

-{% highlight bash %}
-export PATH=${PATH}:$HOME/tizen-sdk/tools/ide/bin
-{% endhighlight %}

-You'll need to open a new Terminal window for the changes to take palce.Next, download [AppGyver Scanner for Tizen](http://scanner_url_here).
-Connect your Tizen device to your computer via USB, make sure you've got USB debugging enabled (Settings > Developer Options) and then install the `scanner.wgt` file from the command line:

-{% highlight bash %}
-$ webtizen install -w scanner.wgt
-{% endhighlight %}

-### Building a custom scanner build
+## Building a Scanner app
-Alternatively you can request a custom Tizen Scanner build from the AppGyver Cloud.

 First, ensure that your Steroids project has a properly configured [`www/config.tizen.xml`][config-xml-tizen-guide] file.
 Then, deploy your app to the AppGyver Cloud with `$ steroids deploy`.

+Then, create and upload a `.p12` certificate, following the instrcutions in the [Tizen Build Configuration guide][tizen-build-config].

 Next up, go to your app in the [Build Service](http://cloud.appgyver.com/applications) and click the **Build a Scanner** button.
-A custom Tizen Scanner will be built, using the configuration options in your project's `www/config.tizen.xml`.
-Donwload the `.wgt` file and see the above instructions on installing it on your Tizen device.
+A custom Tizen Scanner will be built, using your `.p12` certificate.
+Download the `.wgt` file, and folllow the instructions on [installing Tizen apps][installing-tizen-apps-guide].

 ## Connect to Steroids

+You should have the Scanner app available on your Tizen device now.

 Then, in your project folder, run `$ steroids connect --serve`.
 Open your Tizen Scanner app on the device (make sure they are in the same WLAN).
 In the IP field, enter the IP address for your computer running `$ steroids connect`.
 In the `location` field, enter the location for your initial view (i.e. the value of `steroids.config.location`).
 Note that localhost URLs do not work in Tizen.
 Then, click **Connect**.